krishna2426/EnergyWise/README.md

 ### Economic & Social Impact at Scale

 **Cost Savings**
-- Average 20-30% reduction in energy bills for senior households
+- Average 20-30% reduction in energy bills for senior households.
-- Reduced emergency room visits from preventable home incidents
+- Reduced emergency room visits from preventable home incidents.
-- Lower costs for assisted living through extended independent living
+- Lower costs for assisted living through extended independent living.
-- Decreased burden on social services and healthcare systems
+- Decreased burden on social services and healthcare systems.

 **Quality of Life**
 - Increased confidence and independence for elderly users